0xKayala/A-to-Z-Vulnerabilities/README.md

 Nmap full port scan: `nmap -Pn -sC -sV -T4 -A -O -p- IP`

 SSL enumeration: `nmap -Pn -sV --script ssl-enum-ciphers -p 443 <host>`

+## Remote Code Execution on SMB 3.1.1

+Microsoft Server Message Block 3.1.
+1 (SMBv3) protocol is capable of detecting interception attacks that attempt to downgrade the protocol or the capabilities that the client and server negotiate by use of pre-authentication integrity.

+Remote code execution (RCE) attacks allow an attacker to remotely execute malicious code on a computer.
+The RCE vulnerability can range from malware execution to an attacker gaining full control over a compromised machine.

+To exploit the vulnerability against a client, an unauthenticated attacker would need to configure a malicious SMBv3 server and convince a user to connect to it.
+After successful exploitation could allow attackers to use shares to cause the system to crash.

 ## Security Response Headers Missing